General relativity from $p$-adic strings: Plane waves on the tree

 Consider the momentum operator $P_\alpha$ acting in all $p+1$ directions on an eigenfunction $p^{\mu\langle i,\infty\rangle}$ at a vertex $i$.
 This produces an eigenvalue vector \be \lb p^{\mu}, p^{-\mu}, \dots, p^{-\mu} \rb, \ee so at each vertex $i$ the direction pointing toward $\infty$ is distinguished.
 We identify this direction as a time direction.
 Then the half-geodesic $\lb\infty,O\rb$ acts as a time direction for center $O$.
 At each vertex $i$, the stabilizer subgroup $S\lb O,\infty \rb$ acts by identifying (i.e. permuting) the $p$ ``spacelike'' neighbors of $i$, thus it acts similarly to a rotation.
 Note that the action of $S\lb O, \infty\rb$ identifies all vertices $j$ of a fixed bracket value $\langle j,\infty \rangle$ which share a common leg $j'$ on the $\lb O,\infty\rb$ geodesic.

 The symmetries discussed above are tied to the notion of conjugation we have introduced, and they have consequences for the operator-state correspondence on the tree, as we now briefly explain.

 \begin{comm} Given a Laplacian eigenvalue $\Lambda_\mu$, there are two momentum eigenvectors, related by $\mu\to1-\mu$.
 This is analogous to having momentum eigenvectors of different orientations and the same energy in the Archimedean case.
-The $\mu$ and $1-\mu$ eigenvalues thus correspond to incoming and outgoing states, and conjugation is equivalent to switching the time arrow on the tree.
-Note that the in and out states are related to the left and right Haar measures, and there is a factor of $\delta_B(b)=|a/d|_p$, for any $b\in B$ between these two measures, i.e. $m_L/m_R=\delta_B$. \end{comm}
+The $\mu$ and $1-\mu$ eigenvalues thus correspond to incoming and outgoing states, and conjugation is equivalent to switching the time arrow on the tree. \end{comm}

-\begin{comm} In Archimedean physics, on the genus zero worldsheet of a CFT, given two incoming states and one outgoing state (in CFT the time evolution of these states is equivalent to point insertions on the worldsheet), the path integral gives a number.
-This amounts to a map $\mathcal{V}\to \mrm{End}(\mathcal{V})$, where $\mathcal{V}$ is the local state space which is isomorphic for every point on the worldsheet.
-This map is the state-field correspondence, which satisfies the axioms of a VOA (vertex operator algebra).

-The local state space at any point on the $p$-adic worldsheet, say at the chosen center $O$, should be a representation of $S\lb O,\infty\rb = \mrm{PGL}(2,\mathbb{Z}_p)\cap B$, the local ``spatial'' rotation group.
-A vector in our local bosonic state space $\mathcal{V}$ should be a function from the vertex set of the Bruhat-Tits tree to $\mathbb{R}$, that transforms trivially under $S\lb O,\infty\rb$. \end{comm}

-\begin{comm} Since any momentum eigenvector in $\mathcal{V}$ has the form \eqref{momentumeigenfunction}, we have a rough picture of our state-field correspondence for $p$-adic bosonic strings: a momentum eigenstate given by \eqref{momentumeigenfunction} is a function from vertexes of the graph to $\mathbb{R}$, so it is a field on the worldsheet that acts on any other vertex, where the action is given by pointwise multiplication, with a weight shift of $1/2$, due to the ratio of left and right Haar measures on $\mrm{PGL}(2,\mathbb{Q}_p)$, analogous to the ordinary weight shift given by a contour integral that one uses to compute a vertex operator acting on the vacuum state.
-It is easy to check that the correspondence respects the translation symmetry by momentum operators.

-Conversely, along the same line of arguments, one can easily check that a worldsheet scalar field that is a momentum eigenvector, which transforms trivially under the stabilizer subgroup of the infinity, must be of the form \eqref{momentumeigenfunction}, so only superpositions of such fields enter the path integral.
-In particular, our state-field correspondence is bijective.